2020–2021 Belarusian protests: Presidential campaign

-On 29 July, 33 alleged mercenaries from the Wagner Group, a Russian private military company, were arrested in a sanatorium near Minsk.
-Lukashenko accused Russia of lying about the arrested "mercenaries", saying "So far there is no open warfare, no shooting, the trigger has not yet been pulled, but an attempt to organize a massacre in the center of Minsk is already obvious."
-Belarusian authorities claimed that Tikhanovsky was working with Russians to destabilize Belarus.
-All but one of the mercenaries, who was a Belarusian national and remained in custody, were deported to Russia on 14 August despite a request from Ukraine for their extradition.

 On 30 July, a permitted rally of presidential candidate Sviatlana Tsikhanouskaya took place in the Friendship of Peoples Park in Minsk.
 According to human rights activists, 63,000–70,000 people gathered, but a statement from the Belarusian Interior Ministry alleged that only 18,250 people had been recorded passing through the metal-detecting checkpoints set up at the event.

 On 6 August an estimated 5,000 peaceful protesters took to the streets in Minsk, waving white ribbons, calling for free and fair elections.

+Wagnergate

+On 29 July, 33 mercenaries from the Wagner Group, a Russian private military company, were arrested in a sanatorium near Minsk.
+Members of the group were allegedly lured to Minsk as part of a Ukrainian intelligence operation.

+Belarusian authorities claimed that Tikhanovsky was working with Russians to destabilize Belarus.
+All but one of the mercenaries, who was a Belarusian national and remained in custody, were deported to Russia on 14 August despite a request from Ukraine for their extradition.